kustomzone/streembitui/BUILD.md

-Build Streembit
+Build DoorClient
 --------------

-The Streembit Core software is a Node.js application which uses the NW.js(node-webkit) library.
+The DoorClient Core software is a Node.js application which uses the NW.js(node-webkit) library.
 NW.js is an app runtime based on Chromium.
-In order to build Streembit from source you must be familiar with Node.js, the Chromium project and NW.js (node-webkit).
+In order to build DoorClient from source you must be familiar with Node.js, the Chromium project and NW.js (node-webkit).

-To build Streembit from source first you must build Chromium software and the NW.js (node-webkit) library.
+To build DoorClient from source first you must build Chromium software and the NW.js (node-webkit) library.

 To build Chromium please refer to the Chromium project web site.